techlore/go-incognito/Scripts/Section 6/9_ Becoming an Activist.md

 to take their privacy more seriously.
 The same idea applies to security concerns.
 My old bank, one of the largest banks in the United States, doesn’t offer proper 2 factor authentication.
-If more people left the service because of security concerns, they would change their ways.
+If more people left the service because of security concerns like I did, they would change their ways.
 Donate money and use products that are built to protect you.
 This is pretty self-explanatory, so let’s move on to making an impact on the people around you.